TradeStation® review 2023

 Mutual funds and fees

 The broker offers funds from more than 50 fund families, including some of the largest and most popular such as Vanguard, Blackrock and Fidelity.
-However, its list of available funds is decidedly thin, with just 2,000 offerings, in comparison to more than 10,000 at some other brokers.
+However, its list of available funds is decidedly thin, with around 2,000 offerings, in comparison to more than 10,000 at some other brokers.
 That said, TradeStation does include many of the top fund companies, so you’ll still likely find what you’re looking for.

 And unlike other brokers, which offer literally thousands of mutual funds without a transaction fee, it’ll cost you $14.95 to buy and sell a fund at TradeStation.
 Many large brokers, including Fidelity and Vanguard themselves, have thousands of funds without a transaction fee.
 So TradeStation is not well-suited to mutual fund investors.